t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 When REST principles are applied to the design of a system, the result is often called RESTful and in particular an API following these principles is called a RESTful API.

 Different protocols can be used with RESTful systems, but at the time of writing the most common protocols are HTTP {{RFC7230}} and CoAP {{RFC7252}}.
-Since RESTful APIs are often simple and lightweight, they are a good fit for various IoT applications.
+Since RESTful APIs are often lightweight and enable loose decoupling of system components, they are a good fit for various IoT applications.
 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

 Design of a good RESTful IoT system has naturally many commonalities with other Web systems.
 Compared to other systems, the key characteristics of many RESTful IoT systems include:

-* need to accommodate for constrained devices, so with IoT, REST is not only used for scaling out (large number of clients on a web server), but also for scaling down (efficient server on constrained node)
+* accommodate for constrained devices {{RFC7228}}, so with IoT, REST is not only used for scaling out (large number of clients on a Web server), but also for scaling down (efficient server on constrained node, e.g., in energy consumption or implementation complexity)
+* facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes through compact and simple data formats
-* data formats, interaction patterns, and other mechanisms that minimize, or preferably avoid, the need for human interaction
+* minimize or preferably avoid the need for human interaction through machine-understandable data formats and interaction patterns
-* for some classes {{RFC7228}} of server endpoints, significant constraints, e.g., in energy consumption, and thus implementation complexity, may apply
+* enable the system to evolve gradually in the field, as the usually large number of endpoints can not be updated simultaneously
 * endpoints are commonly both clients and servers
-* preference for compact and simple data formats to facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes
-* the usually large number of endpoints can not be updated simultaneously, yet the system needs to be able to evolve in the field without long downtimes

 # Terminology {#sec-terms}

-This section explains some of the common terminology that is used in the context of RESTful design for IoT systems.
+This section explains selected terminology that is commonly used in the context of RESTful design for IoT systems.
 For terminology of constrained nodes and networks, see {{RFC7228}}.
 Terminology on modeling of Things and their Affordances (Properties, Actions, and Events) was taken from {{?I-D.ietf-asdf-sdf}}.

 Action:
 : An affordance that can potentially be used to perform a named operation on an Object.

+Action Result:
+: A representation sent as a response by a server that does not represent resource state.

 Affordance:
 : An element of an interface offered for interaction, defining its